moebiussurfing/ofxSurfingSmooth/README.md

 # Overview
 An **openFrameworks** add-on to do different styles of timed **smoothing** to grouped ```ofParameters```.

-## Based on the ofxDataStream Engine
+## ofxDataStream Engine Based
 This add-on is extremely based on:
 https://github.com/turowskipaul/ofxDataStream
 Copyright (C) 2015, Paul Turowski. (http://paulturowski.com)

+This add-on is just a kind of helper with ```ofParameters``` bridge, plottings, GUI and settings management.

 ## Screencast
 <img src="docs/readme_images/ofxSurfingSmooth.gif" width="75%" height="75%">